bltzxsd/aoc24/README.txt

-my answers to Advent of Code 2024 in haskell
+solutions to advent of code 2024 :D